it's the eggplant!

 There are several recipes on Eat REAL America…and, of course, we have our favorites...

-- One of our favorites is Roasted Eggplant Pasta.
+- One of our absolute favorites is Mediterranean Roasted Eggplant Pasta with Lemon Garlic Fish.
 Roasting eggplant along with other veggies and then putting it all together in a simple pasta dish -- WOWZA - so good!
 And, the kids loved it and didn't even know they were eating eggplant!
-(This recipe is located in the FREE RECIPES on the website -- feel free to share with your friends and family!)

-- Cod and Pasta Ratatouille: remember we mentioned this one?
-From the first time we made this recipe, it blew our minds...fresh cod and grilled veggies make this one fantastic meal!
+- Cod and Pasta Ratatouille: from the first time we made this recipe, it blew our minds...fresh cod and grilled veggies make this one fantastic meal!

 - Eggplant Burgers with Caramelized Shallots